balynsky/personal-site/about.md

 I'm a proactive, experienced leader with a track record of delivery quality solutions in fintech, cloud services, threats security, and data breach protection.

 ![Markdowm Image][14]{: style="float: left; width:140px; margin-left:35px; margin-right: 35px"}
-Currently I'm VP of Engineering in <b>Spinbackup Inc</b> ([spinbackup.com][3]) and I manage IT Team & Product Team.
+Currently I'm VP of Engineering in <b>Spin Technology Inc</b> ([spin.ai][3]) and I manage IT Team & Product Team.
-Spinbackup is a cloud data protection company based in San Francisco, which protects SaaS Data against Loss and Leak disasters in the cloud.
+Spin Technology is a cloud data protection company protecting enterprises against ransomware, human error and other external threats.
+Our solutions extend security on G Suite and Office 365 environments and protect organizations against Data Leak & Data Loss in the cloud by backing up sensitive data to a secure cloud storage.
+Our Artificial Intelligence provides 24x7 monitoring and detection against harmful threats and identifies business risks while our automated runbooks and deploy powerful countermeasures to ensure continuous operation.
-Spinbackup was founded in 2016, and currently has over 35 employees with R&D centers in Eastern Europe.
+Spin Technology was founded in 2016, and currently has over 45 employees with R&D centers in Eastern Europe.

-Today <b>Spinbackup</b> is [Google Cloud Partner][12] for Cloud Data Protection and has highest rate on the [G Suite Marketplace][13]
+Today <b>Spin Technology</b> is [Google Cloud Partner][12] for Cloud Data Protection and has highest rate on the [G Suite Marketplace][13]

 ----

 ![Markdowm Image][10]{: style="float: left; width:200px; margin-right: 10px"}

-Before Spinbackup I worked as Deputy CIO in VTB Bank (UA) , which occupies the leading position in the world (in 2014 it occupied 66th position [in the World][5]) and manage centre of IT innovation, where I was implementing key project "The Digital Bank" (Bank without branches, only digital services)
+Before Spin Technology I worked as Deputy CIO in VTB Bank (UA) , which occupies the leading position in the world (in 2014 it occupied 66th position [in the World][5]) and manage centre of IT innovation, where I was implementing key project "The Digital Bank" (Bank without branches, only digital services)